The Quran is about Jesus. It is a Christian Quran!

 Mohammad was not a believer but went seeking God in solitude and meditation.
 Then after experiencing a vision from God, Mohammad became a believer and began to preach the Gospel as it was revealed to him.

-Mohammad was told by God to join with believers, and he initially sent his followers to the Christian Ethiopian King to escape persecution.
-Later he joined with the Christian believers in Medina.
+Mohammad was told by God to join with believers and he initially sent many of his followers to the Christian Ethiopian King to escape persecution.
+Then in 622, he and his followers joined with the Ansar, the Christian believers in Medina.

-Mohammad seems to have made some poor decisions but be cautious when seeking to point out any wrongs he may have done because there are many false reports and misleading sources of misinformation on Mohammad.
+Arab tradition has protrayed Mohammad as a warrior leading his followers into battle in the name of God, but we need to be cautious when seeking to know the real Mohammad because there are many false reports and misleading stories on his life.
 We need to be careful not to make any false assumptions or dishonest accusations based on untrue reports.